Raskelof/Talking-Stairs/README.md

 As a last step you need to set up a new integration in the Helium console.
 Add a new "HTTP" integration and specify  the "Endpoint URL".
 Next go to the "Flows" section and create a link between your device and the HTTP integration you just created.

-How is the data transmitted to the internet or local server?
-Describe the package format.
-All the different steps that are needed in getting the data to your end-point.
-Explain both the code and choice of wireless protocols.

-- [ ] How often is the data sent?
-- [ ] Which wireless protocols did you use (WiFi, LoRa, etc ...)?
-- [ ] Which transport protocols were used (MQTT, webhook, etc ...)
-- [ ] Elaborate on the design choices regarding data transmission and wireless protocols.
-That is how your choices affect the device range and battery consumption.
-- [ ] What alternatives did you evaluate?
-- [ ] What are the design limitations of your choices?

 ### Visualisation and user interface

 The visualisation comes in the form of an audio message with a text-to-speech greeting being played to the end user.